cupcakesprinkle3/horiseon-code-refactor/README.md

-# Code Refactor Starter Code
+# Code Refactor for Horiseon Website

 **Project title**\
 This is a project that takes the existing codebase for the Horiseon agency and refactors the codebase to enhance accessibility and better organize the CSS.